lukiwieser/baysed-chess/readme.md

 ### Interactive Geogebra File

-A Geogebra file `Mean_max.gbb` for exploring how to get the minimum and maximum of two gaussian distributions.
+A Geogebra file `min_max_of_gaussians.gbb` for exploring how to get the minimum and maximum of two gaussian distributions.

 These two papers have been quite helpful for this part: